 4am.
 The daily gong from Mount Phou Si first woke up the stray dogs.
 And soon, their howling stirred the roosters.
 5 minutes later, they all quieted down, but the wooden floor above us began to crackle.
-The guesthouse’s owner was getting out of bed, like everyone else in Luang Prabang.
+The owner of the guesthouse Villa Chitdara was getting out of bed, like everyone else in Luang Prabang.

 She didn’t look surprised to see us at the entrance hall shortly before 5am.
 Clearly, we were not the only travellers who knew about Tak Bat, the daily alms giving ceremony in Luang Prabang.